 Exchange rate of MLC to CUP according to elTOQUE: 405 CUP.

-The rates published by elTOQUE have become a key indicator for measuring the real evolution of the Cuban peso against foreign currencies, in a context where the official exchange rate (1 USD = 24 CUP for legal entities and 1 USD = 120 CUP in the state currency market) remains far below the values that prevail in everyday practice.
+The rates published by elTOQUE have become a key indicator for measuring the actual evolution of the Cuban peso against foreign currencies, in a context where the official exchange rate (1 USD = 24 CUP for legal entities and 1 USD = 120 CUP in the state exchange market) remains well below the values that govern daily practices.

-The gap between the official and informal rates reflects the persistent shortage of foreign currency in the state banking system and the high demand for dollars and euros among the population, whether for emigrating, importing goods, protecting savings, or making purchases in the private sector.
+The gap between the official and informal rates reflects the ongoing shortage of foreign currency in the state banking system and the high demand for dollars and euros among the population, whether for emigration, importing goods, protecting savings, or making purchases in the private sector.

-In an environment of sustained inflation, low state salaries, and increasing partial dollarization of the economy, every fluctuation in the informal market directly affects internal prices and the purchasing power of Cubans.
+In a scenario of sustained inflation, low state salaries, and increasing partial dollarization of the economy, every fluctuation in the informal market directly impacts internal prices and the purchasing power of Cubans.

-Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates of this February 24:
+Equivalence of United States Dollar (USD) bills to Cuban Peso (CUP), according to exchange rates as of February 24:

 1 USD = 505 CUP.